-This year, historians have been commemorating the 100th anniversary of the start of World War I, one of the bloodiest conflicts in history.
-The map below displays the infamous Western Front, where French and British troops were locked in a stalemate with the invading German army.
-The solid red line represents the furthest German advance, while the dotted red line represents the front at the time the map was created in 1917.
+Unfortunately, the peace couldn’t last.
+The map above displays the infamous Western Front a few years later, after millions had died.
+For much of the war, French and British troops were locked in a stalemate with the invading German army.
+The solid red line represents the furthest German advance, while the dotted red line represents the front at the time of the map’s creation in 1917.
 If you have ancestors on either side of the war, they may have fought or died in the territory outlined.

 A version of this article appeared in the December 2014 issue of Family Tree Magazine